Let us tell you how our tv channel works

 NEW EPISODES SOON

 Eight new episodes will be released throughout July and August, every Thursday starting on 11 July until 29 of August, on canal180.pt and on our TV channel.
-The first three episodes will be launched this month, with Brook Linder, Ian Pons Jewell and Yoonha Park.
+The first three episodes will be launched in July, with Brook Linder, Ian Pons Jewell and Yoonha Park.

 BROOK LINDER - 11 JUL